LanchJL/IMEC-ZSDE/README.md

   ```

 ## Installation
-Initially, it is necessary to create a new environment containing the required packages.
+Initially, please make sure your environment containing the required packages.
+If not, you can run:
 ```
 $ cd repository
 $ pip install -r requirements.txt